Lancashire captain Glen Chapple planning coaching career

 "I'm in the gym doing weight training and my cricket will probably start at the end of December.
 That frees up my time to help a little bit and get a different perspective on the squad."

-Chapple, who led the Red Rose to the Division Two title in September, added on BBC Radio Manchester: "You use your time as efficiently as you can do.
+Chapple, who in September, added on BBC Radio Manchester: "You use your time as efficiently as you can do.
 I'm employed by the club to do well for them on the field.
 If there are times where my playing is limited, if I can help in any way, that's great.

 "It also gives me some experience of coaching.
 Ultimately my job is to help the team be as good as they can be and, whatever you can do to do that, you get on with it."

-Chapple turns 40 in January but will again captain Lancashire in 2014 as they return to the top flight.
+Chapple turns 40 in January but as they return to the top flight.

 "The squad's strong and ambitious," said Chapple, who is closing in on the milestone of 1,000 first-class wickets.

 "There are good numbers and a good age range.
 We should be strong.
-There are a couple of areas to tie up, like a new overseas player, but there's no reason we shouldn't have full belief in our potential and what we can achieve."
+There are a couple of areas to tie up, like but there's no reason we shouldn't have full belief in our potential and what we can achieve."